lukeed/pwa/readme.md

   _Supports Babel, Bublé, Browserlist, TypeScript, PostCSS, ESLint, Prettier, and Service Workers out of the box!_

 * **Instant Prototyping**<br>
-  _Quickly scaffold new projects with your preferred view library and toolkit.
-Kick it off with a perfect Lighthouse score!_
+  _Quickly scaffold new projects with your preferred view library and toolkit.<br>Kick it off with a perfect Lighthouse score!_

 * **Static Site Generator**<br>
-  _Export your routes as "pre-rendered" HTML, which is great for SEO and works on any static hosting service._
+  _Export your routes as "pre-rendered" HTML.<br>Great for SEO and works on any static hosting service._

 ## Concepts